Stay in the know. Our Compass experts share the latest market activity from Pinecrest to Sunny Isles.

 There is a growing rebirth of Art Deco around the world.
 Locating furniture with a pedigree is difficult if not impossible due to diminishing supply, so I designed and am launching my own door hardware collection inspired by the Deco period.
 They are elegant and truly needed in the market.

 What strategy did GSD use to market your home?

 I find Compass and GSD to be very focused.
 Their knowledge of the real estate market is evident and they demonstrated they know the clients who would be interested in my home.

 Tell us about an exciting new project.

 About a year ago Kemo Design International was awarded the design of the Indian Creek Country Club Dining Room and Oak room.
 It’s been a challenge but we enjoy working with the magnificent Miami landmark.
-We were also chosen to design the home of Coach Don and Mrs. Shula.
+We were also recently chosen to design the home of Coach Don and Mrs. Shula.
 This is such an honor, a true American Football hero.
 They have impeccable taste.

 George Schechter & Scot Drucker GSD Advisors